hamza-cskn/block-sqlite/README.md

 Allows you to manage your SQLite databases without hard coding.

 ## Why should you use an API?
 Hard code means undevelopable code.
-Using APIs saves your code from being hard code (most of time).
-Purpose of this API is, completely save your code from hard coded database classes.
-The hard code problem is one of most dangerous thing in software engineering.
+Using APIs saves your code from being hard code (most of the time).
+The purpose of this API is, completely save your code from hard-coded database classes.
+The hard code problem is one of the most dangerous things in software engineering.

 ## How to connect database
 1. Create SQLHandler class of your plugin.